 Improved mood

-Spending time in nature under the natural light can help to improve mood.
-A study conducted by the University of Kansas found that people who spend time in nature have a better mood.
-The study found that people who spend time in nature had lower levels of depression and anxiety and higher levels of happiness.
+Spending time in nature under natural light can significantly improve mood.
+A study conducted by the University of Kansas found that people who spend time in nature have a better mood, with lower levels of depression and anxiety and higher levels of happiness.
+This aligns with the idea that happiness comes from within and can be enhanced by engaging in activities that promote well-being.